mariohernandez/mariohernandezio/src/blog/owl.md

 ## Scoping the Owl selector

 Using the Owl selector in its original form (`* + *`), could result in unexpected updates due to its broad scope.
 Narrowing the scope is prefered.
-See examples below.

 Chaining the Owl selector with `.parent >`: